-The ongoing Parliamentary investigation into Tom Watson’s involvement in the false VIP Westminster paedophile ring is understood to be the reason again behind Sir Keir Starmer’s snub.
+The ongoing Parliamentary investigation into Tom Watson’s involvement in the false VIP Westminster paedophile ring is understood to be the reason again behind the snub.

-But it was blocked by the Lords Appointments Commission over concerns about Mr Watson’s support for VIP paedophile ring fantasist Carl Beech, whose claims wasted more than £2.5million in public money.
+The block by the Lords Appointments Commission over concerns about Mr Watson’s support for VIP paedophile ring fantasist Carl Beech, whose claims wasted more than £ 2.5 million in public money.

-Critics accused Mr Watson of encouraging Beech to take his false claims to police.
+Critics accused Mr Watson of encouraging Beech to take his false claims to the police.

 But defenders insisted it was unfair to blame him as all he did was highlight the issue.

 Len McCluskey once said of Tom Watson:

 “There is another world in our movement, alas.
 A world of skulduggery, smears and secret plots.
 That is where you will find Tom Watson.

 “When Labour has needed loyalty he has been sharpening his knife looking for a back to stab.
 When unity is required, he manufactures division.”

 McCluskey said Watson “has form as long as his arm” when it comes to political plots. “[Watson] is a product of the manipulative and authoritarian culture of the old trade union right wing, for whom power was an end in itself, and all means acceptable to attain it,”